koliseoapi/help/content/events/clone.md

 4. Under the **Clone** section, choose the date and time where you would like to create the copy.
 5. Click the **Clone** button.

-The created copy reproduces all ticket types from the original date, including sales restrictions associated to ticket types.
+The created copy reproduces all ticket types from the original date, including sales restrictions associated with its ticket types.

 ## What's next